MinBZK/startscherm-y-digital/README.md

 ---

-## Local setup
+## Local setup using kind

 * Generate TLS certificate and key files for HTTPS access.
-You could do so using `mkcert frontend.localhost`.
+You could do so using `mkcert frontend.localhost`, or use *openssl*.
-* Copy the .example.env file in deploy/skaffold and update the required values.
+* Copy the .env.example file to deploy/skaffold/.env and update the required values.
 Minimal requirements are `GPT_EMBEDDINGS_KEY` and `VLAM_API_KEY`.
 Add paths to the certificate and key files generated in the previous step under `FRONTEND_TLS_CERT` and `FRONTEND_TLS_KEY`.
 * Run `make develop` from the main directory.
-* Run `make install-nginx`.
+* Run `make install-nginx` to install an ingress controller for http / https access.
-* The Startscherm can be accessed via `https://frontend.localhost:8443`.
-Log in with keycloak.
-For local development, a default admin user is created using username *admin* and password corresponding to the value of auth.userPassword in deploy/helm/values.yaml.
+* As soon as everything has loaded, Startscherm can be accessed via `https://frontend.localhost:8443`.
+* Log in with keycloak.
+For local development, a default admin user is created using username *admin* and password corresponding to the value of *auth.userPassword* in deploy/helm/values.yaml.

 ---